Dpdl-io/DpdlEngine/README.md

 * Utility tool
 * Data handling on memory constrained devices

+Dpdl has also built-in constructs that enable dynamic AI generated code.

 ### Features

 * **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and any platform where DpdlVM can be compiled for the target platform)